guardian/frontend/docs/testing-platform.md

 The simplest way to do that is to spin up a new Auto scaling Group in environment TEST, and deploy your build there.

 ## deploy your stuff for testing
-1. build your branch of platform/your ami/whatever it is you plan to test
+1. build your branch of platform/your ami/whatever it is you plan to test.
+If you want to test frontend itself, we don't produce artifacts for a PR build.
+See below for some pointers.
 1. deploy platform to stage TEST
 1. deploy a build of frontend to TEST if necessary (this will copy the file but won't be able to find the ASG)